lkilcher/dolfyn/xarray_dev_changelog.md

 	- started renaming files to x_*.py
 		- Rotation code - done, checked
 			- 'set_inst2head_rotmat' is located in the Velocity class, everything else is functional
-			- Orientation up/down not taken into account for Nortek Signatures? - fixed
+			- *Orientation up/down not taken into account for Nortek Signatures? - takes '5' (down) or '7' (up) and adjusts
-			- Fixed two Nortek Signature rotation errors - one for upside down instruments (sign change) and one for upside up instruments (if-statement mistake)
+				- Fixed two Nortek Signature rotation errors - one for upside-down instruments (a simple sign change according to Nortek docs) and one for upside-up instruments (if statement error)
 				- Still a (truncation?)
-1% ish error for upside up signatures
+1% error for upside-up Signatures(?)
-			- Verified with Nortek Signature data (facing up and down)
+			- Verified Nortek Signature data (facing up and down)
-			- Verified with TRDI Sentinel Workhorse (facing down - VMDAS)
+			- Verified TRDI Sentinel Workhorse (facing down - VMDAS)
 				- should work with those facing up, not verified

 		- Motion correction code - done, checked